-Soon after Lori Vallow became obsessed with doomsday author Chad Daybell, her children disappeared.
-And while police have now found the remains of young J.J.
+Soon after Lori Vallow became obsessed with and quickly married doomsday author Chad Daybell, her children disappeared.
+And while police have now found the remains of J.J.
 Vallow and Tylee Ryan, there's still much more to sort out.

 In September 2019, the two young children of Lori Vallow vanished in Idaho one after the other.
 Son J.J.
 Vallow was last seen at school on Sept.
 24 while daughter Tylee Ryan vanished three weeks before.